eso-mechanics/eso-mechanics/trials/hel-ra-citadel.md

       <div class="section" data-description="boss-2-2">
         <h2>Boss 2 - Yokeda Kai</h2>
         <img src="{{ site.baseurl }}/images/trials/hrc/kai.jpg" alt="Boss 2 - Yokeda Kai" />
-        A fire mage (a superior flame-shaper that you met previously) that specialises in all things flammable.
+        <p>A fire mage (a superior flame-shaper that you met previously) that specialises in all things flammable.</p>
         <ul>
           <li><b>Impulse</b> - An AoE ability that spreads out from beneath the bosses feet that does a lot of damage to anyone caught inside.</li>
           <li><b>Meteor</b> - A huge, flaming rock is dropped on a random group member dealing a lot of damage to anyone hit.
 After impact, a burning AoE is left on the ground.</li>